devfake/rese/README.md

 session()->destroy();
 ```

-You can change the separation by edit the second parameter for the class call in the helper function.
+You can change the separation by add a second argument for the class call in the helper function.
 Change to whatever you like (e.g '->' or '/'):

 ```php